 Test publishers do not usually deal with individual parents/teachers or small schools, but often grant distribution agreements to testing companies, like Piedmont Education Services, who purchase the tests in bulk and and provide scoring services according to a pre-arrangement contract with the publisher.
 When providing the scoring services, these testing companies must choose, usually from a smorgasbord of scoring options offered by the publisher, those types of scores and reports that they think will best meet the needs of their customers, from very basic numbers to more complex reports, as well as still keep the company competitive with other testing companies.
 Thus, both the needs of the customer and the expense required to provide the service play big factors in what types of scores will be on any given report.

-Here are the names and explanations of the terms/scores you will see on the CAT/5® Individual Test Record (Itr).
+Here are the names and explanations of the terms/scores you will see on the TerraNova2®.
 These terms are commonly used in most nationally standardized achievement tests.
-We will also provide an explanation page with your report(s) that gives complete details.
-However, feel free to call (336-924-2494) or email us (email@example.com) if you need additional help.
+Feel free to call (336-924-2494) or email us (email@example.com) if you need additional help.